ImSorryButWho/HomeAssistantNotes/dial/README.md

   - `input_text.next_track`
   - `input_text.next_next_track`

 Physically, I took a [tiny picture frame](https://www.michaels.com/product/black-mini-frame-with-burlap-mat-by-studio-decor-10286954), removed the glass and replaced it with a piece of foam core with a hole cut to the right size to mount the dial, and covered in some [patterned vinyl](https://www.michaels.com/product/siser-sparkleberry-easypsv-permanent-mermaid-scales-10637822).
-I'd like to find a nicer way to hide the cord, but overall I think it really nice.
+I'd like to find a nicer way to hide the cord, but overall I think it came out really nice.